-Welcome to day six of Wake Up to Perspective, our seven-day practice that explores cultivating perspective as a way to live gratefully through this deeply uncertain time.
-This practice emerges from Kristi Nelson’s forthcoming book Wake Up Grateful: The Transformative Practice of Taking Nothing for Granted.
+Welcome to day six of Wake Up to Perspective, our seven-day practice that explores cultivating perspective as a way to live gratefully through uncertain times.
+This practice emerges from Kristi Nelson’s book Wake Up Grateful: The Transformative Practice of Taking Nothing for Granted.

 “If we can experience the ways that delight travels the same pathways as despair,

 we see the trove of enriched awareness that waits in our vulnerability.”

 Welcome to this day of opening to joy, of cultivating our capacity to let the light in even in dark times.
 Amidst the pandemic, some of the familiar sources of joy and pleasure in many people’s lives may feel as if they’re disappearing.
 The inability to gather with loved ones, to attend services at a place of worship, to go to a concert or ballgame, to visit a beloved elder in the nursing home — all can be sources of heartache.
 In the midst of this very real loss, how do we intentionally allow space for pleasure?
 How might this be a way of expressing our deep gratitude for life in all its complexity?
 Consider the possibility that the uncertainty of this time is actually an invitation for us to take notice of the small pleasures awaiting our attention.